xescugc/rebost/doc/xescugc.md

 <a name="node_replication"></a>
 ### Replication

 When a Node recives the order to replicate FROM A to B, the Node B will request the Object to the Node A (with some identifier of the request to prevent invalid replications).
+When the replication is compleated, the reciever (Node B) notifies the other nodes that the Object has been replicated successfully so they store that the Node B now also have a copy of the Object.

 <a name="leader_role"></a>
 ## Leader Role